 Ducky One 2 Mini RGB Review

-Ducky is a company that needs no introduction among keyboard enthusiasts but the brand might not ring any bells outside of that, despite the fact that some very well-known gamers (such as SoOn and Tfue, to name just two) use their products.
+Ducky is a company that needs no introduction among keyboard enthusiasts but the brand might not ring any bells outside of that, despite the fact that some very well-known gamers (such as SoOn from the Overwatch League) use their products.
 Widely lauded as super solid and no nonsense (gaming) keyboards, Ducky has managed to captivate gamers and enthusiasts alike through many different iterations of their products.

 It makes sense as well: having a nice and well-maintained mechanical keyboard will greatly increase your comfort (and performance, if you’re coming from a stuffy old membrane keyboard) and will last you years and years.
 For games where very presice movement is necessary (CS:GO, for example) a mech keyboard can really help perfect said movement too.

 Ducky has been a household name ever since mechanical keyboards became popular, and today we let our reviewer take a look at their latest effort: the Ducky One 2 Mini RGB.
 Read on to find out what he thought of it.

 “Ducky has been a household name ever since mechanical keyboards became popular.”

 Ducky One 2 Mini RGB – First Impressions

 Keyboards come in all sorts of shapes and sizes, and the first thing you notice is that the One 2 Mini is just so small.
 Not in a bad way though, not at all.
 There are almost no bezels on the keyboard, giving it a very compact and clean look, and there’s no wasted space between the keys either.
 That, combined with the fact that it comes with a detachable USB-C cable makes it one of the most compact keyboards I’ve personally seen so far.

 The enter key came in a sort of ocean blue (the photos you see in this review are taken with no changes made to the keycaps) and provides a nice visual break from the black keys that otherwise fill the keyboard.